TokaiApp/Screenshot2Code/README.md

-# Screenshot2Code (S2C)
+# Screenshot2Code (S2C) - Convert your screenshot back to code in almost any language!

-In a nutshell: Screenshot code that is written in just about any language, and use Screenshot2Code to convert it to textual format!
+**In a nutshell**:
+Copying and pasting code is sometimes not practical.
+Use Screenshot2Code to convert code screenshots to text while preserving its format and steering clear of clipboard limitations!
 > Note: this project is currently in ideation stage.

-## The Basics: Copy-Paste
+## The Basics of Copy-Paste
 Copy-pasting code is done all the time for a plethora of purposes!
 1. **Code Generation**: Whether it's CoPilot, ChatGPT, or any other code generation platform, it's now very often the case that you'll need to copy and paste code from these generators into your IDE.
 2. **Code from Websites** such as StackOverflow can be copied and pasted into your IDE, or vice versa.